swathidbhat/building-relationships-workflow-n8n/README.md

 Meet someone in real life, take a screenshot of their LinkedIn preview, share screenshot and personal notes via Google Form.
+For convenience, add the specific Google Form link as a shortcut on phone's home page.
+Get app-like access without having to build an app.

 This automation takes care of the rest.
 Precisely:
 Process a Drive image, extract profile fields with OpenAI Vision, normalize them, append to Google Sheets, and draft a LinkedIn follow-up grounded in your notes and their LinkedIn.

 Flow